Dreyse needle gun: Limitations

-Its effective range was not as great as that of the Chassepot, against which it was fielded during the Franco-Prussian War.
-The main reason for this was that a sizable amount of gas escaped at the breech when the rifle was fired with a paper cartridge.
+Its effective range was less than that of the Chassepot, against which it was fielded during the Franco-Prussian War.
+This was mainly because a sizable amount of gas escaped at the breech when the rifle was fired with a paper cartridge.
 An improved model, giving greater muzzle velocity and increased speed in loading, was introduced later, but it was replaced shortly thereafter by the Mauser Model 1871 rifle.

 The placement of the primer directly behind the bullet meant the firing needle was enclosed in black powder when the gun was fired, causing stress to the pin, which could break over time and render the rifle useless until it could be replaced.
 Soldiers were provided with two replacement needles for that purpose.
-The needle could be replaced quite easily, even in the field, in under 30 seconds.
+The needle could be easily replaced in under 30 seconds, even in the field.
 Because the rifle used black powder, residue accumulated at the back of the barrel, making cleaning necessary after about 60–80 shots.
-This was not a large problem because the individual soldier carried fewer cartridges than that and Dreyse created an "air chamber" by having a protruding needle tube (the Chassepot also had this, but it was more likely to jam after fewer shots because of its smaller-diameter chamber).
-A soldier trained well before the war of 1866 had to finish field cleaning in less than 10 minutes.
+This was not a large problem because the individual soldier carried fewer cartridges than that and Dreyse created an "air chamber" by having a protruding needle tube.
+(The Chassepot also had this, but it was more likely to jam after fewer shots because its chamber had a smaller diameter.)
+A soldier trained before the Austro-Prussian War of 1866 had to finish field cleaning in less than 10 minutes.